filecoin-project/specs/content/glossary/_index.md

 ## Piece

-The [Piece](piece) main unit of account and negotiation for the data that a user wants to store on Filecoin.
+The [Piece](piece) is the main unit of account and negotiation for the data that a user wants to store on Filecoin.
 In the Lotus implementation, a piece is a [CAR file](https://github.com/ipld/specs/blob/master/block-layer/content-addressable-archives.md#summary) produced by an IPLD DAG with its own *payload CID* and *piece CID*.
 However, a piece can be produced in different ways as long as the outcome matches the _piece CID_.
 A piece is not a unit of storage and therefore, it can be of any size up to the size of a [sector](glossary#sector).
 If a piece is larger than a sector (currently set to 32GB or 64GB and chosen by the miner), then it has to be split in two (or more) pieces.
-For more details on the exact sizing of a pieces as well as how it can be produced, see the [Piece section](piece).
+For more details on the exact sizing of a Filecoin Piece as well as how it can be produced, see the [Piece section](piece).

 ## Pledged Storage